 You will probably be aware at this point that the French pronounce their words differently than we do in English, and what look like familiar letters can often trip you up—unless you know your alphabet.

 The differences between French letters with and without accents can also completely alter the meaning of a word, so you should learn those variations in sound as soon as possible.

 It’s a great way to practice your accent

 With good pronunciation comes a good accent in French and the ability to talk more easily.
 Slowly focusing on the sounds of the alphabet will help you internalize the differences in sound and, as a result, make complete words a lot less of a tongue twister later down the road.

 Taking the time to run through the French alphabet before you begin each lesson will act as a great verbal warm up, and give you time to adjust to the new way of speaking.

 It will help you with spelling

-Getting to know how the French alphabet works will make writing and reading more of a breeze.
-Hearing the sounds of each letter make dictation and writing exercises more manageable.
+Mastering the alphabet in French will make writing and reading more of a breeze.
+Hearing the sounds of each letter makes dictation and writing exercises more manageable.